 Here are five awesome jazz licks you can take away, make yours, and push forward in your own way:

 In uptempo playing, this phrase – which is built on dotted quarter notes with eighth note triplets in between – sounds like it slows down the time to create a unique texture.

 This lick uses crossover doublestops between the floor tom, snare and hi-hat and creates a really cool rhythmic sound.
-Your right hand plays on the downbeat, and you put the doublestop on the e.
+Your right hand plays on the downbeat, and you put the doublestop (where you hit the drum with both sticks at the same time) on the e.

-Take this five note lick (RLRRL), incorporate the bass drum, and orchestrate the pattern around the kick as a crossover.
+Take this five note lick (RLRRL), incorporate the bass drum, and orchestrate the pattern around the kit as a crossover.

 In this lick, you get an upward tom motion that’s great for building tension at the end of a musical phrase.

 Inspired by Tony Williams, add four single strokes to RLRRL.
 It sounds great between the snare and ride – using the ride as a ‘pivot’ – or between the toms.
 You can incorporate this into different rhythms to create tension and release at the ends and beginnings of song forms.

 If you like Steve’s style, check out his jazz drumming course on Drumeo Edge!

 By signing up you’ll also receive our ongoing free lessons and special offers.
 Don’t worry, we value your privacy and you can unsubscribe at any time.